Bolivia entry requirements for Pakistan passport holders

 Frequently asked questions

-No, the visa on arrival is single entry.
-If you leave Bolivia and want to return, you'll need to get a new visa on arrival (pay again) or apply for a multiple-entry tourist visa at a Bolivian embassy before travel.
+No. The eVisa is for a single entry.
+If you leave Bolivia and want to return, you'll need to apply for a new eVisa.

 Official sources